 The internet plays an important role in providing information to the public regarding political activities, engaging users, and encouraging them to participate in offline political activities.
 The internet has become important for political discussion and political participation.
 At first, the internet was only used as a one-way communication tool from political parties to provide information to the public through their websites.
 However, in its development, the internet is now used to communicate in two directions (Emruli & Baca, 2011).
 Social media has also been widely used by politicians and political parties for their political campaigns.
 Social media has also increased political participation among youth in Indonesia (Ediraras et al., 2013).
-The research by (Schulz, 2005) showed that the internet has increased users' interest in politics and increased the political efficacy of respondents, which in turn has increased offline and online political participation.
+The research by (Schulz, 2005) showed that the internet has increased users' interest in political participation.
 New media has also increased the voting rate of users.
-New media developed approaches that helped voting and donation campaigns for politics (Larson & Watson, 2011).
-(Stieglitz et al., 2012) analyzed the use of social media for political communication and found a strong relationship between politicians and social media users.
+New media developed approaches that helped voting and donation campaigns for political communication and found a strong relationship between politicians and social media users.
 It was found that there was an increase in interaction between voters and politicians from the use of social media.